ebardelli/website/content/publication/ronfeldt-2020-a/index.md

   teachers, while candidates placed in these districts felt significantly better prepared to teach.
-As a result, this study offers an innovative, low-cost strategy for recruiting effective/experienced cooperating teachers and presents the first causal estimates that more effective/experienced cooperating teachers improve candidates’ preparedness to teach.
+As a result, this study offers an innovative, low-cost strategy for recruiting effective/experienced cooperating teachers and presents the first causal estimates that more effective/experienced cooperating teachers improve candidates' preparedness to teach.
 publication: '*Educational Evaluation and Policy Analysis*'
 doi: 10/gjksg7